Can You Do This, Old Badger?

 “Although Old Badger cannot do some things as easily as he used to, he can still teach Little Badger the many things he knows about finding good things to eat and staying safe and happy.”

 Great for bedtime or as an after lunch/pre-nap story.
-I wouldn’t read this first thing in the morning or during your first circle time.
 To me, this is a special book that helps build a serene atmosphere.
-So, if your littles are amped and ready to play, but it’s not quite time yet, I’ve found Michelle Knudsen’s Big Mean Mike to be a fail-safe masterpiece.
+So, if your little ones seem amped and ready to play, but it’s still not quite time yet to go out, I’ve found Michelle Knudsen’s Big Mean Mike to be a fail-safe masterpiece.
 It’s versatile in all read aloud settings, regardless of how old or young your audience is.
 Save the Badgers for when you can cherish every moment.

 “To write good children’s books, you must read good children’s books,” Diane noted firmly.
 “And a lot of them!”